DataDog/integrations-extras/federatorai/README.md

 By integrating with ProphetStor Federator.ai, you can track and predict the resource usages of Kubernetes containers, namespaces, and cluster nodes to make the right recommendations to prevent costly over-provisioning or performance-impacting under-provisioning.
 With easy integration to CI/CD pipeline, Federator.ai enables continuous optimization of containers whenever they are deployed in a Kubernetes cluster.
 Utilizing application workload predictions, Federator.ai auto-scales application containers at the right time and optimizes performance with the right number of container replicas through Kubernetes HPA or [Datadog Watermark Pod Autoscaling (WPA)][3].

-Additional information on Federator.ai, please visit [ProphetStor Federator.ai Feature Demo][2] and [ProphetStor Federator.ai for Datadog][14] videos.
+For additional information on Federator.ai, refer to the [ProphetStor Federator.ai Feature Demo][2] and [ProphetStor Federator.ai for Datadog][14] videos.

 **ProphetStor Federator.ai Cluster Overview**

-![cluster_overview_dashboard][11]
+![ProphetStor Federator.ai Cluster Overview][11]

 * Cluster Resource Usage Predictions and Recommendations
-   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from Federator.ai for cluster resource planning.
+   - This table shows the maximum, minimum, and average value of the CPU memory workload prediction and the recommended CPU memory resource usage from Federator.ai for cluster resource planning.

 * Cluster Node Resource Usage Predictions and Recommendations
-   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from Federator.ai for node resource planning.
+   - This table shows the maximum, minimum, and average value of the CPU memory workload prediction and the recommended CPU memory resource usage from Federator.ai for node resource planning.

 * Node Current/Predicted Memory Usage (Daily)
    - This graph shows daily predicted memory usage from Federator.ai and the memory usage of the nodes.